ansible/ansible/docsite/latest/rst/intro_inventory.rst

-Not only is this inventory configurable, but you can also use multiple inventory files at the same time (explained below) and also pull inventory from dynamic or cloud sources, as described in `intro_inventory_dynamic`.
+Not only is this inventory configurable, but you can also use multiple inventory files at the same time (explained below) and also pull inventory from dynamic or cloud sources, as described in :doc:`intro_dynamic_inventory`.

 .. contents::
    :depth: 2